nathanjessen/nathanjessen.github.io/about/index.md

 ## What I do

 - **Front-end Development** (HTML5, CSS3, JavaScript).
 I take pride in writing modern, high-performing websites that are easy to maintain and scale.
+I'm a big fan of Grunt, SASS, and any tool that helps to automate a lot of the busy work and sculp a clean codebase.

 ## What I do not do

 - **Countless revisions**.
 Take your time to develop your concept and time frame.
 When I start the work, you can expect a quick turn around.
 Once I have completed the work, I will allow for two rounds of revisions to ensure we are both happy with the final product.
 Anything beyond two revisions is indicative of something that wasn't addressed before the concept handoff.
 This will also avoid high invoices and bad moods on both sides.
 - If you need to rely on very old browsers and want to include stuff like Flash, I clearly am the wrong person to hire.
-My day job requires I support IE7+ but I will not support IE7 with side projects and IE8 is pushing it.
-IE9+ only, please.
+My day job requires I support IE7+ but I will not support IE7 with side projects.
+IE8+ only, please.

 ## Other Considerations